LQCT/BitQT/docs/source/tutorial.rst

 Clustering a MD
 ---------------
 .. note:: We included an example folder where you can find the topology and trajectory files
-          we have used in this example
+          we have used in this section.

 As we already mentioned, the only required argument for BitQT is the trajectory file.
 We will use the binary dcd file *aligned_original_tau_6K.dcd*.
-As this file does not contain any topological information, it is necessarty to pass the **-top** argument to BitQT with an appropiate topology file.
+As dcd format does not contain any topological information, it is necessarty to pass the **-top** argument to BitQT with an appropiate topology file.
 In this case, we will be using the PDB formatted file *aligned_tau.pdb*.

 Then you can run ::

-  $ python bitqt.py -top examples/aligned_tau.pdb -traj examples/aligned_original_tau_6K.dcd -sel all -cutoff 4 -odir 6K_4
+  $ bitqt -top examples/aligned_tau.pdb -traj examples/aligned_original_tau_6K.dcd -sel all -cutoff 4 -odir 6K_4

 After succesful termination, BitQT will produce some output files to the specified folder 6K_4: